-The second trick is done within the classic solver logic (pycosat): an informed index reduction.
+The second trick is done within the solver logic: an informed index reduction.
 In essence, the index (whether it's current_repodata.json or full repodata.json) is pruned by the solver, trying to keep only the parts that it anticipates will be needed.
 More details can be found on the get_reduced_index function.
 Interestingly, this optimization step also takes longer the bigger the index gets.